Unlock Inner Strength: Mental and Emotional

 You did not choose:

-Will you be born into a rich or poor home?
+Will you be born into a rich or a poor home?

 What family or culture do you belong to?

-Did your mother decide these things from the womb?
-If no, then life is beyond human control.
+Did your mother decide these things in the womb?
+If not, then life is beyond human control.

 Similarly, you cannot choose: